DCC-Lab/RayTracing/tutorial/article.md

 \theta \\
 \end{matrix} \Biggr]
 $$
 with $y$ the distance to the optical axis and $\theta$ the angle that this beam makes with the optical axis of the system.
 The optical axis of an optical system is defined as the imaginary line passing through the center of the elements.
-Note that there are other definitions of the ray by some authors that include the index of refraction directly in the ray definition, but these are not used here.
+Note that there are other definitions of the ray by some authors that include the index of refraction directly in the ray definition, but these are not used here **[Reference?]**.
 A set of $2 \times 2$ matrices is used to represent the transformations that optical elements impart on the ray.
 A matrix is represented in general by:

 $$
 \mathbf{M} = \Biggl[